 If an ad set just isn't doing well, sometimes it seems to just hit a cliff and can never recover unless you start over.
 We already have a great blog post on ad set duplication, why and when to do it, and how to do it the right way.

 Although it doesn't focus on ad set duplication as a solution for ad fatigue, it can help in very much the same way.
 Give it a shot and see if it kickstarts your ads!

-It’s better to avoid setting ‘Automatic Placements’, especially when running a campaign that targets larger audiences.
+It’s better to avoid setting ‘Automatic Placements’, especially when running a campaign that targets a larger target audience.

 Creating different ad sets for different placements is good for speeding up and optimizing your campaign, especially when it comes to targeting on both Facebook and Instagram.